-And if it is a homework assignment that we need to complete, it it placed on top of the folder, and stays on the kitchen counter.
-Or if we are headed out to an after school activity for one of the other children, it might get placed on a clipboard so he or she can work on it while the sibling is doing their activity.
+And if it is a homework assignment that we need to complete, it is placed on top of their school folder, and stays on the kitchen counter.
+Or if we are headed out to an after-school activity for one of the other children, it might get placed on a clipboard so he or she can work on it while the sibling is doing their activity.
 But the folder stays on the counter, as a reminder to me and my child that we cannot pack it up in the backpack yet.

-If no homework needs to go back to school, the folder is placed back into the backpack for the next day.
-Although, before doing that, I usually check first to see if that child is buying a school lunch the next day, and if so, I will load the lunch money into the folder or backpack at that time.
+If no homework needs to go back to school, the school folder is placed back into the backpack for the next day.

-For us this process can take around 15-20 minutes in total to go through each child's folder with them.
-For my older children who also use planners at school to record their homework assignments, we will review the planner too, and talk about how we will complete everything that needs to get done today.
+For us, this process can take around 15-20 minutes in total to go through each child's folder with them.
+For my older children who also use planners at school to record their homework assignments, we will review the planner at this time, and talk about how he or she will complete everything that needs to get done that afternoon.

 Time for Homework

 At this point (unless we are heading right back out the door), some of my children prefer to sit down at the kitchen table and just get all of their homework done.
-So I make sure that I stay in the kitchen (usually I am emptying out lunch and snack bags and loading all of the plastic containers and water bottles into the dishwasher and running it before dinner) so that I am available to help them along, and review their work.
-But some of my children would rather play for awhile first, and I think that should be okay too- as long as that child and I have agreed upon a time when they will come back to and work on their homework.
+I make sure that I stay in the kitchen too so that I am available to help them along, and review their work.
+But some of my children would rather play for awhile first, and I think that is perfectly fine too- as long as that child and I have agreed upon a time when they will come back to and work on their homework.

 Getting Ready for An After School Activity